 A deeper look at perceptual inference

-In this post we will take a deeper look at how, according to the active inference theory, an organism interprets what it observes without yet taking any action to change the world.
-This is called perceptual inference.
+In this post we will take a deeper look at how, according to the active inference framework (AIF), an agent assigns probabilities to mental states about the world based on observations.
+We call this process perceptual inference.

-The simple example in the previous post showed how the human brain could according to AIF turn an observation into a prediction about what it observes (state) using its generative model and Bayes’ theorem.
-Since there were only two interesting states in the garden scenario, a frog and a lizard, it was possible to calculate the posteriori probability distribution for the prediction as a closed-form expression.
-In the real world there are too many possible states for the brain to be able to calculate it’s predictions analytically.
+The simple example in the previous post showed how the human brain could according to AIF turn an observation into a probability over mental states representing what it observes using its generative model and Bayes’ theorem.
+Since there were only two interesting things in the garden scenario, a frog and a lizard, it was possible to calculate the posteriori probability distribution for the mental state as a closed-form expression (a “frog” with 73% probability).
+In real life there are too many possible mental states for the brain to be able to calculate the probability distribution of mental states analytically.

-This post describes how, according to active inference framework (AIF), an organism may get around the messy intractability of reality.
+This post describes how, according to active inference framework (AIF), an agent gets around the messy intractability of reality.

 We don’t really know what’s out there

-AIF posits that the generative model translates observations to (hidden) states, high-level representations of the world.
-The utility of explicit states is to facilitate cognitive tasks such as storage of knowledge, decision making, communication, and planning, tasks that would be very hard on the abstraction level of observations.
+AIF posits that the generative model translates observations to probabilities for mental states, high-level representations of real-world states.
+The utility of mental states is to facilitate cognitive tasks such as storage of knowledge, decision making, communication, and planning, tasks that would be very hard on the abstraction level of observations only 1.

-A maybe trivial, but sometimes forgotten, fact is that a model is not the reality.
-The organism can only attempt to create, use, and store useful representations of the world.
-These representations, like all models, only capture certain aspects of the real world states.
-And ontologically the model and the real world are two very different animals.
+A maybe trivial, but sometimes forgotten, fact is that a model is not the reality; the mental state is not the real-world state.
+An agent can only attempt to create, use, and store useful representations of the world in the form of mental states.
+These representations only capture certain aspects of the real-world states.
+Ontologically the model and the real world are two very different animals.

-Some, or perhaps all, internal states in the brain are also associated with a quality that has not so far been observed in the real world, namely subjective experience or quale.
-Examples of such internal states are “red” or “pain” [5].
-States represented as qualia are arguably useful as they are easy to remember, communicate, act on.
-In some cases, like in case of severe pain, they are imperative to act on thereby giving a very strong motivation for the organism to stay alive (and, under the influence of other qualia, procreate).
+Mental states associated with subjective experiences are arguably useful as they are easy to remember, communicate, and act on.
+In some cases, like in case of severe pain, they are imperative to act on thereby giving a very strong motivation for the agent to stay alive (and, under the influence of other subjective experiences, procreate).
+I will return to this topic in a future post.

 Some notation and ontology